-Beautiful: Inner city neighborhoods got some relief from the summer heat, the entertainment brought people in off the streets, and we young performers got experiences and learning that still influence us 60 years later.
+Beautiful: Inner city neighborhoods got some relief from the summer heat, the entertainment brought people in off the streets, and we young performers got experiences and learning that still drive us 60 years later.

 And so on: thank god for the music that is free, that flows unencumbered in families and jam sessions and worship services and community groups and yes, in government sponsored concerts.
 Oh, and not to forget those priceless moments alone in our music corner when we plunk a little on the old flat top guitar just for the love of it.
-That guy in the interview was surely right: the more music comes to us and involves us, the better off we are.
+That guy in the interview was at least partly right: the more music comes to us and involves us, the better off we are.

 This issue has come up with my colleagues in professional music, over here in the independent, folkie, grassy, songwriter-ish music area.
 I am lucky to know these musicians, some of the best players and pals in the world.
 I want to say a word about how the freeing up of music affects them.
 These musicians play gigs that are often small concerts, sometimes bars, many house concerts, some summer festivals, and if lucky, the occasional established folk or bluegrass concert series.